elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/nullish-coalescing-operator.md

 ---

-### What is a common use case for nullish coalescing operator?
+### What is an everyday use case for a nullish coalescing operator?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A common use case for the nullish coalescing operator is to provide a default value for a potentially undefined variable.</div><br />
+  <div><strong>Interview Response:</strong> An everyday use case for the nullish coalescing operator is to provide a default value for a potentially undefined variable.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>